 The College is committed to protecting the privacy of all parties involved in a report of dating violence, domestic violence, sexual assault, or stalking, to the extent permitted by applicable law and subject to the College's reporting obligations.
-The College will treat all reports with sensitivity, and reports, investigations and findings of hearing proceedings will only be shared in compliance with the Title IX or Non-Title IX Policy, as applicable.
+The College will treat all reports with sensitivity, and reports, investigations and findings of grievance proceedings will only be shared in compliance with the 2020 and 2024 Title IX or Non-Title IX Policies, as applicable.
 Protective measures will be kept confidentially to the extent possible, and shared only on a need to know basis.
-Information pertaining to reports made under the Title IX or Non-Title IX Policy will be kept in a secure manner.
+Information pertaining to reports made under the 2020 and 2024 Title IX or Non-Title IX Policy will be kept in a secure manner.